Madrawn/repeat_sampling/README.md

   - `False`: Random seeds.
   - `Independent`: Independent but fixed seeds across repeats.
   - `Same`: The same seed used for all repeats.
+- **Fixed Seed Extra Options**: Maintain consistent results across sampling iterations with different seed options:
+  - `Normal`: Nothing special.
+  - `Every other`: For random seeds, changes seed only every second repeat.
+Else switches between 2 fixed seeds every step.
+  - `Last different`: The same seed used for all repeats, but the last is forced to be different
 - **Sampling Tactic**: Choose between keeping denoising strength 'Equal' across repeats or 'Decreasing' it successively.

 ## Usage